 Here are a few recipes that are perfect for the holiday season.
-They’re perfect because they are festive, but also because they do require some preparation time, so lazy days at home are the perfect time to enjoy both the fun of the baking and the fun of the eating!
+They’re perfect because they’re festive, but also because they do require some preparation time, so lazy days at home are the perfect time to enjoy both the fun of the baking and the fun of the eating!

-The first two recipes are essentially the same, but one is for a loaf of Danish Pastry, and the other is for two dozen cinnamon rolls.
-There’s no problem with using spelt flour instead of wheat, to make the finished product a little healthier, but don’t use a flour that’s too heavy… whole wheat pastry flour is ideal.
+The first two recipes are very similar, but one is for a loaf of Danish Pastry, and the other is for two dozen cinnamon rolls.
+There’s no problem with using spelt flour instead of wheat, to make the finished product a little healthier, but don’t use a flour that’s too heavy… whole wheat pastry flour is ideal.*

 yields 2 dozen